leanderjanssen/docker/exercise-3.md

 ```
 The `Mountpoint` field contains the path to your volume.

-Elevate your privileges to root, by typing `sudo -i`.
+Elevate your privileges to root, by typing `sudo -i`

 Change directory into the volume path (`/var/lib/docker/volumes/...`).
 Run `ls` and verify you can see the `test.txt` file you've created earlier.